toolleeo/cli-apps/README.md

 * [dasel](https://github.com/TomWright/dasel) - Allows you to query and modify data structures using selector strings.
 * [datadash](https://github.com/keithknott26/datadash) - Visualize and graph data in the terminal.
 * [datasetGPT](https://github.com/radi-cho/datasetGPT) - A command-line interface and a Python library for inferencing Large Language Models to generate textual datasets.
+* [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [gnuplot](https://www.explainshell.com/explain/1/gnuplot) - Generate two and three dimensional plots of data.
 * [gojq](https://github.com/itchyny/gojq) - Pure Go implementation of jq.